Coding Agent Skills

 - Chains multiple calls together for complex workflows

-- Returns a summary of what was created or modified
+- Returns a summary of what was created, modified, or flagged

 The agent always starts by calling list_projects to discover available projects and get the projectId needed for subsequent operations.